alec-c4/alec-c4.com/src/content/blog/2024-07-11-mobility-migrate-backend.md

   - ruby on rails
   - ruby
   - rubygems
-description: How to change backend in mobility gem from one to another
+description: How to change KeyValue to Container backend in mobility gem
 ---

 One of the tasks I'm currently working on is migration from [KeyValue backend](https://github.com/shioyama/mobility/wiki/KeyValue-Backend) to [Container backend](https://github.com/shioyama/mobility/wiki/Container-Backend) in the project powered with [mobility](https://github.com/shioyama/mobility/) gem.
 Today we'll try to perform such migration.
 Of course - you can adapt code below to migrate between other backends.